-You will also come across the terms ‘sex trafficking’ and ‘bride trafficking’ Here the reference is to the end result or purpose of trafficking.
-When it is for inducting the trafficked person in the sex trade it is often called as sex trafficking.
-Similarly, when a woman is trafficked for exploiting her variously in the prime role of a common wife then it is called bride trafficking.
+You will also come across the terms ‘sex trafficking’ and ‘bride trafficking’.
+In this case, the reference is to the end result or purpose of trafficking.
+When it is for inducting the trafficked person in the sex trade, it is often called ‘sex trafficking’.
+Similarly, when a woman is trafficked for exploiting her variously in the prime role of a common wife then it is called ‘bride trafficking’.

 The term ‘child trafficking’ refers to that category of human trafficking where the object of trafficking is a child.

 Trafficking is colloquially used for the movement of vehicles from one place to another.

 Trafficking, in short, is the buying, selling, moving, confining of persons for illegal and criminal purposes with force, deception and such other means.
 Persons are trafficked for commercial sexual exploitation (conventionally called prostitution), servitude, bondage, forced labour and other criminal purposes.